hippiehunter/dblbook/src/io/isam.md

 ### Update
 ***
 `WRITE(channel, data_area[, GETRFA:new_rfa]) [[error_list]]`

-**Primary Functionality**:
-- The `WRITE` statement in DBL is used to update a record in a file.
+The `WRITE` statement in DBL is used to update a record in a file.
 When you execute a `WRITE` operation on a channel that is open in output, append, or update mode, the specified record is updated with the contents of the data area.

-**Special Qualifiers**:
-- `GETRFA`: Optional, returns the RFA after the write operation, useful in files with data compression, variable-length records or when trying to get the new hash for the updated record.
+`GETRFA` is Optional, it returns the RFA after the write operation, useful in files with data compression, variable-length records or when trying to get the new hash for the updated record.

 **Constraints**:
-- For ISAM files, there are specific constraints: the record being modified must be the one most recently retrieved and locked.
+The record being modified must be the one most recently retrieved and locked.
 Modifying unmodifiable keys or primary keys directly with `WRITE` is not allowed and will result in errors.
 If the data area exceeds the maximum record size, an “Invalid record size” error occurs.

 #### Immutable Keys
 Individual keys in an ISAM file can be marked as immutable, meaning they cannot be updated.
 This constraint is enforced when calling `WRITE` on a record with an immutable key.
 Immutable keys are a choice in database design that can play a role in maintaining data integrity, ensuring consistency, and simplifying database management.

 **Immutable as Identifiers**: One primary reason to enforce immutable keys is to preserve the integrity of unique identifiers.
-In many database designs, certain key fields serve as definitive identifiers for records – akin to a Social Security number for an individual.
+In many database designs, certain key fields serve as definitive identifiers for records akin to a Social Security number for an individual.
 Allowing these key values to change can lead to complications in tracking and referencing records, potentially causing data integrity issues.
 For example, if a key field used in foreign key relationships were allowed to change, it could create orphaned records or referential integrity problems.

 **Avoiding Designs With Complex Updates**: Allowing keys to change can lead to complex update scenarios where multiple related records need to be updated simultaneously.
 This can increase the complexity of CRUD operations, making the system more prone to errors and harder to maintain.
 By enforcing immutability, developers can simplify update logic, as they don’t have to account for cascading changes across related records or indexes.